-When planning our cabin bathroom remodel, we were looking for ways to open the space and improve the usability of the small 8′ x 5′ bathroom and decided to install a wall mounted toilet.
+With our cabin bathroom remodel, we were looking for ways to improve the usability of the small 8′ x 5′ bathroom and decided moving the toilet off the floor and on the wall would open the room and save valuable floor space.
+Here is a step by step DIY how-to for wall mounted toilets.

-This article will walk you through our project of installing a residential Geberit in-wall toilet tank and frame system with a TOTO wall-mounted toilet bowl.
+This article will walk you through the installation of a residential Geberit in-wall toilet tank and frame system with a TOTO wall-mounted toilet bowl.

 To install a wall-mounted toilet from scratch you will need four main components: